What is the CARES Act - Higher Education Emergency Relief Fund - Grant Award?

 Unfortunately, students not eligible to complete, or who have decided not to complete,

-to submit an application for this CARES Emergency Grant Award.
+an application for this CARES Emergency Grant Award.
 Other eligibility requirements

 include having taken eligible credit hours (see FAQ on eligible credit hours).